alexnardini/FLAM3_for_SideFX_Houdini/README.md

 In reality, though, I've never used more than 20 iterators in any of the fractal flames I've created thus far, nearly all of them used less than 10.

-Almost all fractal flame images on my website and instagram use an average of 64 iterations max, Some use less, and some use a bit more.
+Almost all fractal Flame images on my website and instagram use an average of 64 iterations max, Some use less, and some use a bit more.
 A few exceptions went above 128 and up to 256/512.

 Some flames need truly an high number of iterations to be resolved correctly.